mnie-fallback/MNie.github.io/_posts/2018-05-29-graphQLTestingPart3.md

 }
 ```

 As we could see a query for gathering fields specified as a union type are different than a query for a simple field.
 Instead of `field`, we have to write `... on field`.
 Because of that while scanning all available fields we have to extract those fields which are defined as a UnionGraphType.
 Important is that UnionGraphType doesn't inherit from IComplexGraphType, this is why test without any change would fail when trying to produce a query.
 So right now the first thing when scanning the available fields is to check if the field is a UnionGraphType or not.
-If it is we want to collect all available GraphTypes for this Union and for every of this type generate a part of a query but also keep the actual behavior for fields not defined as unions.
-Here is a piece of code which is responsible for scanning all the fields:
+If it is, we want to collect all available GraphTypes for this Union and for every of this type generate a part of a query but also keep the actual behavior for fields not defined as unions.
+Here is a piece of code which is responsible for serializing all the fields while they are scanning:

 <script src="https://gist.github.com/MNie/6bd8fc7f851ad865544dcaa8b8152b73.js"></script>